jacklion710/Kronos/Kronos_Manual/Kronos Manual/Kronos Manual.md

 `C:\Program Files\Common Files\VST3` (64-bit)

-To install manually:
+To install Automatically:

 - Close your DAW.

-- Locate your `.vst3` folder
+- Locate your `KronosInstaller.exe` file.

-- Copy or move the `.vst3` folder into one of the `Common Files\VST3` folders.
+- Double click to run the installer.
 - Relaunch your DAW, and it should detect the plugin.

 ▶ Note: Some DAWs let you configure custom plugin folders.
-If yours looks in a different location, place your `.vst3` in that folder instead or add an additional scan path in your DAW settings.
+If yours looks like it installed in a different location, place your `.vst3` in that folder instead or add an additional scan path in your DAW settings.

 ---